 Livia Carvalho, Ph.D., at the University of Western Australia, is collaborating with Dr. Ahmed to develop gene replacement therapy for Usher 1F.
-She is developing a dual vector gene replacement therapy, which she will then send to Dr. Ahmed to test for efficacy on our mouse.
+She has developed a dual vector gene replacement therapy, which will soon be with Dr. Ahmed to test for efficacy on our mouse.

 For more on Dr. Carvalho’s work, click here.

 The University of Pittsurgh

 Leah Byrne, Ph.D. at the University of Pittsburgh is developing a split gene dual vector system for gene replacement.
 Her unique approach increases the efficiency of viral vector co-infection, increasing efficacy of large gene expression.